kuzeymertcan/Abstract-Class-Example/README.md

 3. **Concrete Classes (3D Shapes):**
    - `Cylinder`, `Sphere`, `Pyramid`, and `Cone` are concrete classes extending `Shape3D`.
 They provide specific implementations for both `getArea()` and `getVolume()`.

-4. **TestMain Class:**
+4. **Main Class:**
-   - The `TestMain` class serves as a test environment, creating instances of different shapes and storing them in an array.
+   - The `Main` class serves as a test environment, creating instances of different shapes and storing them in an array.
    - It demonstrates polymorphism by iterating through the array of `Shape2D` objects and printing information about each shape.

 5. **Output Example:**